wikicrafter/BPTYNTK/osime.md

 _IN the 1980s, Bill Gates and Steve Jobs were fighting over how to make MS-DOS better_

-_Steve Jobs copied the idea from Xerox, which came up with the GUI(Graphicla User Interface)_
+_Steve Jobs copied the idea from Xerox, which came up with the GUI(Graphical User Interface)_

 _Before GUI, operating systems were text based user interfaces_